imixs/imixs-cloud/doc/STORAGE.md

 ## Quick Setup

 For a quick setup check the file /management/longhorn/002-ingress.yaml.
-This file will provide a placeholder for the Longhonr Web UI.
+This file will provide a placeholder for the Longhorn Web UI.
 If you have setup this file to your needs you can start Longhorn within the Imixs-Cloud with:

 	$ kubectl apply -f management/longhorn/